-Uncle Cunningham left before dawn the next morning with 600 in a nondescript bag, headed for the alley where Mr. Tanner was attacked.
+Uncle Cunningham left before dawn the next morning with the money in a nondescript bag, headed for the alley where Mr. Tanner was attacked.
 Six hundred pounds doesn't look like a lot when it is bound in bunches and neatly stacked, but I knew we were giving the blackmailer a small fortune.
 After a few years of steady blackmail our family would be bled dry.
 Right now we had no choice but to pay him every penny he asked for, but that didn't mean we weren't going to do everything in our power to find out who this guy was and stop him.
 We had to stop him.

 There was a soft knock at my door.